amandadumi/stalk/sphinx/introduction.rst

 Many algorithms exist that use parameter gradients of :math:`X_T` to perform optimization, however, due to the noisy nature of :math:`X_T` this is problematic.
-Instead, a robust approach is the direct sampling of :math:`X_T({p})` in an informed manner, to narrow down :math:`{p}^*` with high efficiency and high confidence.
+Instead, a robust approach is the direct sampling of :math:`X_T({\mathbf{p}})` in an informed manner, to narrow down :math:`{\mathbf{p}}^*` with high efficiency and high confidence.
 In this implementation, the informed manner means a sequence of line-searches along the conjugate directions of the cost-function Hessian :math:`H_T`.
 At the same, it means mindful requests for statistical precision during the evaluations of :math:`X_T`.
 Both of these concepts are vital for performance and better laid out in :ref:`theory`.

 Remarkably, the information about the Hessian and the statistical outlook is not derived from :math:`X_T` but from the surrogate cost-function, :math:`X_S`.
 Typically, the Surrogate